Best Medicare Advantage Plans in Louisiana (2026)

 Louisiana has 17 PPO Medicare Advantage plans, which cost more than HMO options but provide greater flexibility to see providers both in and out of network.
 Monthly premiums range from $0 to $160, with a $0 median premium statewide.
 Average out-of-pocket maximums are $6,291 and range from $4,000 to $9,250.
 Plan quality is strong, with 11 plans earning 4.5-star CMS ratings and the remaining options rated 3.5 stars.

-• Humana has eight PPO plans averaging $33 per month with a $6,100 average MOOP and solid 4.0-star CMS ratings.
+• Humana has eight PPO plans averaging $33 per month with a $6,100 average MOOP and 4-star CMS ratings.

-• Blue Cross Blue Shield provides three PPO plans averaging $60 per month, paired with lower $5,314 out-of-pocket maximums and solid 4.5-star CMS ratings.
+• Blue Cross Blue Shield has three PPO plans averaging $60 per month with $5,314 out-of-pocket maximums and 4.5-star CMS ratings.

 Humana4.00$33$6,10085.00